Post-Vacation Skin Recovery Guide – 10 Tips

 7. Cut out Alcohol

-Alcohol causes dehydration, bloating, and all the extra sugar can cause breakouts that you may not normally get, so post vacation is a good time to give alcohol a break.
+Vaca’s over, so it’s a good time to dry out!
+Alcohol causes dehydration, bloating, and all the extra sugar can cause breakouts that you may not normally get.

 You’ll notice your bloating will go down immediately, especially if you continue to drink a lot of water.